shawnLeeZX/ml_math/README.md

 * object_similarity:    A detailed proof of getting the weight of one attribute to make each attribute's influence equal when computing overall dissimilarity of one clusters.
+* k_means_within_point_scatter_deviation:    The overall within-point
+  dissimilarity can be replaced with the summation of dissimilarity between each point in the cluster and the cluster mean.
+Here is a detailed proof.

 ## /development